Soli Deo gloria

 Astrid let her hand fly to her mouth, and her tear fall.
 From his knee on down, it was handmade, by Gobber most likely.
 It was a piece of thick wood with half of the top part of the wood gone.
 Below it, a metal circle was attached to it, holding onto what looked like a bent fish hook.
 Leave it to Gobber to make a fake leg not look like a fake leg, but, as Astrid gingerly bent and touched it, it seemed to make sense.

 Hiccup's saddle on Toothless had a hold for his feet to go through.
 Maybe his new foot was designed to work like a real foot and hook up like his real foot would have.
 It was a brilliant design, really, but still the thought that this could have been avoided hung in Astrid's mind.

 Without a word, she drew back the blanket to just the way it was.
-Looking at his face, she let out a small sniff.
-She spied his left hand laying limply on the blanket, small and freckled.
-Her hand found its way onto his, and she gave him a small squeeze.
+Looking at Hiccup's face, she sniffled.
+She spied his left hand lying limply on the blanket, small and freckled.
+Her hand found its way onto his, gently squeezing it.
 Her other hand hugged it, both hands clasping it tightly, and never wanting to let it go.

 She looked up at his face; he let out a very quiet moan.
 Astrid let a smile appear on her face.
 There was life in him.
 There was still fight in him.